How do I get into a career in IT?

 - Some technology employers accept graduates with any degree and train you up.
 In many cases this will be for slightly less technical roles, but some large companies (eg IBM) are prepared to train you to do very technical jobs such as developing software.

 How competitive will getting a job with a non-technology degree be?

 Broadly speaking, the less technical your degree the more competition you will face and the more impressive you will need to be as a candidate.
 This includes having a strong academic record.
 If you want to go into IT via this route, make sure you do as well as you can in your A levels/Scottish Highers (or equivalent), get into a good university and study a degree subject that you think you will do well in and that is academically well respected.

-Sponsored degrees and higher apprenticeships are well worth a look if you want to start work in IT after your A levels or Scottish Highers (or equivalent) and study towards higher level qualifications at the same time.
+Apprenticeships are well worth a look if you want to start work in IT after your A levels or Scottish Highers (or equivalent) and study towards recognised qualifications at the same time.

-To get onto a programme that includes a sponsored degree or foundation degree you will typically need three A levels (or equivalent).
-UCAS points requirements tend to vary between 240 (CCC) and 300 (BBB).
-Often your A levels need to include at least one or two science/maths/technology subjects.
-However, this isn’t always the case – Unilever simply asks for a minimum of two A levels.
+To get onto a programme that includes a degree you will typically need three A levels (or equivalent).
+Often your A levels (or equivalent) need to include at least one or two science/maths/technology subjects, but this is not always the case.

 Entry requirements for higher apprenticeships that don’t include university study vary widely.
 Some employers ask for three A levels; others are happy with two.
-Some expect science/maths/technology subjects (CGI specifically asks for IT/computing); others will accept any subject.
-And some specify minimum grades they will accept (typically Cs) while others don’t.
+Some expect science/maths/technology subjects; others will accept any subject.
+And some specify minimum grades they will accept (typically Cs), while others don’t.